This article may contain compensated links. See our full disclosure here

 What is your favourite flower?

-Here is our guide to tulips in Amsterdam and information on how to visit the Keukenhof park.
+We visited Amsterdam in the Spring and just had to see the tulips fields for ourselves.
+Here is our guide to tulips in Amsterdam and information on how to get Keukenhof tickets and visit the park.

 All of the major tulip growing areas of the Netherlands are found within a half hour drive of Amsterdam.